noeliavt/Credit_Risk_Analysis/README.md

 </p>

-## 3. Sumary
+## 3. Summary
-All the models used to perform the credit risk analysis show weak precision in determining if a credit risk is high.
+In Summary all models used to perform the credit risk analysis show low precision in determining if a credit risk is high.
-The Ensemble models brought a lot more improvment specially on the sensitivity of the high risk credits.
+The Ensemble models brought a lot more improvement specially on the sensitivity of the high risk credits whereas the EasyEnsembleClassifier model shows a recall of 92% so it detects almost all high risk credit.
-The EasyEnsembleClassifier model shows a recall of 92% so it detects almost all high risk credit.
-On another hand, with a low precision, a lot of low risk credits are still falsely detected as high risk which would penalize the bank's credit strategy and infer on its revenue by missing those business opportunities.
+Due to a low precision, a lot of low risk credits are still falsely detected as high risk which would penalize the bank's credit strategy.
-For those reasons I would not recommend the bank to use any of these models to predict credit risk.